ServerMonkey/vmh/README.md

   execution.
 Timeouts are: get MAC 30 sec., get IP 3 min., get SSH 30 sec.
 On success will automatically add/update the host to the /etc/hosts file.

+## VERSIONING

+The import- and env- actions can also handle versioning of libvirt templates.
+This is also true for the environment files.
+A specific version can be specified by using and underscore followed by the version of the libvirt XML.
+If not specified, the latest version will be used.
+See the man page of sort-by-version(1).

+When using a libvirt template, an underscore followed by the version number, must be specified.
+For example 'my-template_1.xml' or 'my-template_0.3.xml'.

+## PLACEHOLDER VARIABLES IN XML

+When importing and exporting a domain, the following variables will be replaced in the XML file.
+This is useful if you want to use the same XML file for multiple domains.
+Make sure to use '/' before and after the variable.
+Else XML verification will fail.

+* `/POOL_PATH_PLACEHOLDER/` : Will be replaced with the POOL path.
+* `/SHARED_PATH_PLACEHOLDER/` : Will be replaced with the SHARED path /var/lib/libvirt/shared/<DOMAIN_SOURCE>

 ## ENVIRONMENT FILE STRUCTURE

 Each line represents a single domain.
 Which consists of three strings/settings,